iota-community/X-Team_Reddit_Allinone/thread.md

 ---
 # What should you know right now?

 **Before, during and after the migration KEEP YOUR SEED SAFE!**
 **DO NOT** share your IOTA Seed with websites, friends, moderators in the IOTA community or even IOTA Foundation members!

+&nbsp;
 **The Migration period has begun.
-You can now migrate your tokens using the [Firefly wallet](https://firefly.iota.org)**
+You can now migrate your tokens using the [Firefly wallet](https://firefly.iota.org)**.

 &nbsp;
-Read about the Chrysalis migration [here](https://blog.iota.org/chrysalis-network-migration-release-date/)!
+Read about the Chrysalis migration [here](https://blog.iota.org/the-chrysalis-token-migration-starts-now/)!

 &nbsp;

-**Next exciting update is the Nectar release**.'
-&nbsp;
+**The [IOTA 2.0 DevNet](https://v2.iota.org/) (Nectar) has been released!**

-In short the nectar release is the beta of coordicide.
+In short, the IOTA 2.0 DevNet release is the beta version of Coordicide.
-Its a full implementation of our Coordicide modules on an incentivized testnet.
+It's a full implementation of our Coordicide modules on an incentivized testnet.

-Read more about Nectar [here](https://blog.iota.org/iota-2-0-introducing-pollen-nectar-and-honey-de7b9c4c8199/)
+Read more about the IOTA 2.0 DevNet [here](https://blog.iota.org/iotav2devnet/).

 ---
 # What is IOTA?